Arizona executes a man for killing 4 members of a family in Phoenix in 1993

-FLORENCE, Arizona — A man convicted of killing four members of a Phoenix family over 30 years ago in an act of revenge was put to death Friday in Arizona's second execution of the year.
+FLORENCE, Arizona — A man convicted of killing four members of a Phoenix family over 30 years ago in an act of revenge over stolen goods was put to death Friday in Arizona's second execution of the year.

 Richard Kenneth Djerf, 55, died by lethal injection for the killings of Albert Luna Sr. and Patricia Luna; their daughter Rochelle Luna, 18; and son Damien Luna, 5, at their home on Sept.
 14, 1993.
 Djerf, who was in prison for over 29 years, chose not to seek clemency.